 Escrever os SpongeDocs¶

 The Sponge Documentation is licensed under the Creative Commons - Share-Alike license.
 Art assets are held under the related Creative Commons - Non Commercial, No Derivatives license.
-Contributions implicitly accept this licensing.
+Contributors implicitly accept this licensing.

 To make sure we have consistent format across all SpongeDocs pages, here are the guidelines we have developed for writing Sponge Documentation.
 This list may get added to (or bent out of shape) as the Docs get bigger.